mraszyk/rc2sql/README.md

 (which is verified and thus its output is guaranteed to be correct)
 - `cnt.py` - script converting an SQL query produced by *radb* into an SQL query computing its *query cost*
+- `amazon.sh` - script to setup experiments in Figure 4.6
 - `functions.sh` - helper bash functions
 - `amazon/` - contains scripts for experiments in Figure 4.6
 - `examples/` - example queries from this README